pippinbarr/cart253/topics/making/from-idea-to-plan.md

 - The frog is controlled by the user (could have been the fly, right?!)
 - The frog is at the bottom of the screen (could have been to the side, could have been first-person, ...)
-- The user controls the frog's tongue (could have been auto-tongue I suppose)
+- The user controls the frog's tongue (could have been auto-tongue???)
 - The frog can catch flies (perhaps obvious, but needs to be specified)

 So even expanding our idea a *little bit* has led to much more clarity about what this project is.
 At this point we might even have early thoughts about how to do some of these things in code, like:

 - Draw a frog (green cirlces?)
-- Move a frog (position based on mouse position? keyboard?)
+- Move a frog (position based on mouse? keyboard?)
 - Move the fly (weird patterns? linear?)

 And more.
 Our aim is to keep refining our project specification until it is more and more like a total explanation of everything that will need to be in our code.